csc301-2024-s/13-Engineers-Without-Borders/README.md

 On Windows at least, the path to the tool is `C:/Program Files/Unity/Hub/Editor/2022.3.18f1/Editor/Data/Tools/UnityYAMLMerge.exe`

 Then, just open up the project in Unity, like any other normal Unity project.
+The project is optimized for a 9:16 viewport ratio, so be sure to set that as your viewport's ratio when testing.

+It is recommended to edit scripts by clicking on them in the Unity editor, as that will give you the appropriate intellisense (assuming you've set that up correctly; https://code.visualstudio.com/docs/other/unity ).

 UML diagrams can be viewed in the browser, and edited using Violet UML Editor (https://sourceforge.net/projects/violet/).